Brass students performing in a Mead Witter School of Music Wind Ensemble Concert

 Prior Coursework

-No more than 6 credits may be approved for graduate coursework taken at other institutions.
+No more than 6 credits may be approved for transfer of graduate coursework taken at other institutions.

-The program follows the Graduate School's policy for Satisfying Requirements with Coursework from Undergraduate Career at UW–Madison, but the Mead Witter School of Music faculty rarely approve these exceptions.
+Refer to the Graduate School: Transfer Credits for Prior Coursework policy, but the Mead Witter School of Music faculty rarely approve these exceptions.

-The program allows up to 6 credits of UW-Madison University Special Student credit to count.
-Details can be found at the Graduate School's policy for Transfer from UW–Madison University Special Student Career at UW–Madison.
+The program allows up to 6 credits of UW-Madison University Special Student credit to transfer.
+Refer to the Graduate School: Transfer Credits for Prior Coursework policy.

-Ph.D students who fail to make satisfactory progress in any of the following four areas: grades, course load, time constraints, or exams, will be notified in writing by the DGS.
+PhD students who fail to make satisfactory progress in any of the following four areas: grades, course load, time constraints, or exams, will be notified in writing by the director of graduate studies.
 At the end of the second semester of failing to make satisfactory progress the student is placed on probation effective the next semester.
 This action suspends financial aid (but does not affect loans or work-study).
 For details see Satisfactory Progress for Doctoral Students.

 All programs provide for faculty from several disciplines to follow the student’s progress through the degree, provide mentorship along the way, and assess the student’s success in reaching expected learning outcomes.
 Committee structures differ among degrees and majors.
 The principal advisor for most graduate students in Mead Witter School of Music is generally referred to as the major professor.